johndunne2019/pands-project/README.md

 **3. Basic Analysis of the Iris Data set Using Python - https://medium.com/codebagng/basic-analysis-of-the-iris-data-set-using-python-2995618a6342**

+In this analysis the author has used the pandas.read function within the pandas library to read in the data set.
+They have used pandas to do some basic analysis on the data set including using dataframe.head() and dataframe.tail() to output the first ten rows and last ten rows of the data set.
+They have also used dataframe.describe() to output a descriptiong of the data in each column of the data set and dataframe.sample() to show a sample of 5 random rows of the data set.

 ## My Analysis of the Fisher's Iris Data Set